the-teachingRSE-project/competencies/competencies.md

 documentation (building) tools.

 ### Building distributable libraries (LIBS)
-The RSE should be able to distribute their code with their domain/language specific distribution platforms.
+The RSE should be able to distribute their code on their domain/language specific distribution platforms.
 This almost always encompasses handling/documenting dependencies with other packages/libraries.
 It sometimes requires knowledge of using build systems to enable interoperability with other